 The fact that you’re not allowed to make any permanent changes doesn’t have to affect how colourful the space is.
 As instead, you can add colour with accessories.
 Bright and bold curtains, rugs, wall art, bedding, and storage space, can be all it takes to create a beautifully colourful space.

-Instead of using ornaments for decor, like your would in an adult space, use toys.
+Instead of using ornaments for decor, as you would in an adult space, use toys.
 This gives the room a more fun and child-like vibe.
 As well as using actual toys as decor, look online for decor that is designed to look like toys.
 For instance, you can get storage space that is designed like a race car or a fairy castle.
 Or, rugs that are shaped like a football or flower.

 On the walls, instead of hanging wall art, consider using board games.
 You’ll find plenty of sites online sell board games that come with hooks and can be used as an alternative to wall art.
 These can make the room feel more fun and more child-friendly.